Seven Imaginative Door Designs Rethink the Function of Entrances

 Should a door serve more of a function than just being an entrance and exit to a room?
 Doors have pretty much remained the same for centuries, rarely straying from the original form of a simple hinged panel set into a flat surface.
 But why can’t it also be a place to hang pictures, or a way to let in light?
-Japanese design firm Nendo reimagines doors in both purpose and form with a new series created to commemorate the 70th anniversary of Abe Kogyo, a manufacturer of wooden front and interior doors.
+Japanese design firm Nendo reimagines entrances in both purpose and form with a new series of door designs created to commemorate the 70th anniversary of Abe Kogyo, a manufacturer of wooden front and interior doors.

 The Seven Doors series envisions ways in which doors can be even more useful and adaptable, whether to offer additional functions in compact spaces or serve as decorative elements in their own right.
 Each design is borne from techniques and technology developed by Abe Kogyo.

 ‘Lamp’ incorporates a lighting fixture, employing the wiring techniques used in electronic locks.
 ‘Baby’ gives adults and children their own doors that match their respective heights, envisioned as particularly useful in nurseries and pre-schools.

 ‘Slide’ offers various small openings that let light and fresh air pass into the room and provide a visual connection to the outside while maintaining privacy.
 ‘Hang’ is outfitted with trays, hooks and vessels for plants, gadgets and other small items.